Cocomos/MacZcashMiner/README.md

 	Zcash official and unofficial devolopers
-	Xenoncat and the freesource CPU algorithm used here NiceHash and thier freesource nheqminer to which I based my output and organization off of substantially Those individuals on mining forums asking for viable OS X Zcash miner
+	Xenoncat and the freesource CPU algorithm used here NiceHash and their freesource nheqminer to which I based my output and organization off of substantially Silentarmy and their freesource software as I have applied their fast kernels Those individuals on mining forums asking for viable OS X Zcash miner